SkylineCommunications/dataminer-docs-connectors/connector/doc/Miteq_D-9900.md

 # Miteq D-9900

-This connector allows monitoring and control of the down converter
+This connector allows monitoring and control of the downconverter

 ## About